mgomez05/turnitin-bigger-coding-exercise/README.md

 The instructions in the sections that follow were provided by Facebook when this project was created using **Create React App**.
 I have removed all instructions aside from the `npm start` command, as that is the only command necessary for running the application.
 (The other instructions were provided for all apps created using [Create React App](https://github.com/facebook/create-react-app) and were outside the scope of this exercise).

-In other words, all you need to do is download the app and run the following command:
+In other words, all you need to do is clone this repository, switch into the newly created directory, and run the following command:

 `npm start`

+This will run the app in development mode at `localhost:3000`.
 For more information, see the instructions below:

 ## Getting Started with Create React App